Editors for Clojure developmentλ︎

 Calva is the most commonly used extension for Clojure support and aims to provide similar features to Emacs Cider (and uses some of the same Clojure libraries).

-VSpaceCode provides a mnemonic menu (which-key) to drive VS Code by keyboard alone, vim editing and rich Git client (edamagit).
+VSpaceCode provides a mnemonic menu to drive VS Code by keyboard alone, vim editing and rich Git client (edamagit).
 VSpaceCode extension also provides key bindings for common Calva commands.
 Users experienced with Neovim and Emacs (Spacemacs / Doom) will find this extension makes VS Code easiter to use than vanilla VS Code or VS Code with an Neovim backend.

 Calva is under active development and the #calva channel on the Clojurians Slack community can be supportive.